 Recently the U.S. Census Bureau listed Minnesota as the fourth highest taxed state.
 Just a few years ago, we had gotten out of the top ten.
 Jim Knoblach believes we need to restrain state taxes and spending so people have more money to spend on themselves, which will help our economy more than additional government spending.
 Jim supported using the budget surplus to cut taxes, reform our tax system, and provide property tax relief.
 Jim also successfully supported an increase in the size of the state’s budget reserve so we have a cushion if the economy turns down.

 Jim Knoblach believes we need increased funding for transportation.
 Minnesota did enact record transportation funding this last budget, but Jim believes we need to do more.
 He supported using part of the budget surplus to increase road and bridge construction.
 He also supports dedicating taxes like the sales tax on auto parts to roads and bridges, instead of enacting the 16 cent per gallon gas tax increase favored by some.
-Jim supports widening I-94 to three lanes up to Saint Cloud.
-He supports prioritizing more money for roads and bridges.
-He also authored an innovative expansion of the Northstar Corridor to Saint Cloud which would minimize cost by utilizing the current Amtrak station.
+Jim authored legislation to widen I94 to three lanes and start negotiations with BNSF Railroad to extend the Northstar Corridor to Saint Cloud.
+This passed the Legislature but was vetoed by Governor Dayton.
+If re-elected Jim will work to get these passed again and signed by the new Governor since Governor Dayton is not running.

 Jim Knoblach believes that public safety is job number one for government.
 The threat of terrorism is likely to be with us for a long time, and we need to be vigilant and provide law enforcement with the tools they need to combat it, while preserving citizens’ rights.
 But we also must fight local crimes that impact our community and neighborhoods.
 Jim successfully worked to pass legislation combatting sex trafficking, and providing more money for police, courts, public defenders, and probation officers.